 Click fraud is nefarious activities aimed to generate revenue from ads which are primarily never seen or clicked on by humans.

-By repeatedly clicking on an advertisement that compensates publishers on a PPC basis, the fraudster can potentially accrue a large sum of money.
+By repeatedly clicking on an advertisement that compensates publishers on a Pay-Per-Click (PPC) basis, the fraudster can potentially accrue large sums of money.
 The publisher and/or advertising network, or an individual compensated by them, make money at the expense of the advertiser without having any interest whatsoever in the product or service being advertised.

 What makes click fraud so common place and difficult to combat is the fact that it is such an easy crime to commit.
 All one needs is a webpage with some sort of PPC advertisement running on it and a method to exploit that ad through repeated clicks.

 By the time you finish reading this sentence several hundred or even thousands of small crimes will have been committed online.
 While each occurrence of these crimes is seemingly insignificant – a few cents here, a dollar there – they collectively add up to a staggering number that has a devastating financial impact on advertisers and ecommerce.
-In fact, losses to these types of crimes are estimated to reach $100 billion per year by 2023, according to Juniper Research.
+In fact, click fraud losses are estimated to reach $100 billion per year by 2023, according to Juniper Research.

 In this article we define the types of click fraud in more detail, discuss the impact it is having on the advertising industry, provide some real-world examples to demonstrate the seriousness of the problem, and conclude with methods for preventing it.